ventus-ag/documentation/content/products/images/share-images.md

     In our case the output will be next:
 ![](../../../assets/images/images/5.png?width=45pc&classes=border,shadow)

-After these steps, the newly created Image will be added to the *Images page* of the the Project-2 named *dev-2* and you can use it to create new Virtual Machines within this Project:
+After these steps, the newly created Image will be added to the *Images page* of the Project-2 named *dev-2* and you can use it to create new Virtual Machines within this Project:
 ![](../../../assets/images/images/3.png?classes=border,shadow)
  ![](../../../assets/images/images/6.png?width=30pc&classes=border,shadow)